 In 2010 Asis tried to commit suicide.
 That is when I first met her.
-She came directly from the hospital to the FIOH-K office where I stay.
+She came directly from the hospital to the former FIOH-K office in Kisumu town where I was staying.
 We talked and talked and she told me her story.

 Asis was from the village of Awasi.
 When Asis was in grade 8 she was raped by a “friend” and became pregnant with her son Eugene.
 She dropped out of school and after a few years a “well wisher” sponsored her to learn hair dressing.
 However before she found a job in her new field she had a failed love affair that resulted in the birth of her daughter Virginia.

 Jump ahead to 2010.
 Asis was living with her brother and his wife and taking care of her two children plus their three children.
 Her brother treated her like a servant and was often complaining.
 One day he beat her and threw her out of the house.
 She was so upset because she saw her life as a failure.
 She drank some of her poisonous hair dressing mixtures.
 Luckily a neighbor saw the beating and her suicide attempt and convinced her to go to the hospital.